 Figure 1: The input map options dialog, shown for an Equirectangular map projection.

-Although G.Projector is capable of creating maps in 140+ projections, it is currently only able to use just six map projections for input.
+Although G.Projector is capable of creating maps in 180+ projections, it is currently only able to use just six map projections for input.
 In addition to the standard Equirectangular form, it can also work with a Aitoff, Cylindrical Equal-Area, Hammer, Robinson, or Winkel Tripel input map image.
-(Additional input projections will be added in the future as time and need allow.)
+(Please note that implementations of the Robinson vary, so G.Projector may not handle any particular input Robinson map as well as one would like.)
 Whatever the input image's map projection, it should have no border or extra margins around the edges.

 If you instead select a KML or KMZ file to use as input, G.Projector will parse the information in the file that identifies the input image by looking for the "GroundOverlay" tag.
 The longitude and latitude bounds of the image are also obtained from this tag.
 But please note that G.Projector does not understand rotated ground overlay images.

 The G.Projector distribution includes a folder called sample_maps that contains four sample input maps: two global map images of Earth and one of Mars, plus a KMZ file that includes a topographic image of just the United States.
 These are relatively small image files, the largest being 1800×900 pixels and size about 350 kB.
-If you use larger input images — maps 5000×2500 pixels or larger — from other sources, please be aware that G.Projector may encounter memory problems if you have more than one map window open at a time.
-The program may hang or report a "heap space" error if the source image is in excess of 10,000×5000 pixels.
+The maximum image size that G.Projector will accept for input is dependent on the amount of memory on your computer.
+If you use larger input images — maps 5000×2500 pixels or larger — from other sources, please be aware that G.Projector may encounter memory problems.
+Memory constraints could also become an issue if you have more than one map window open at the same time.
+The program may hang or report a "heap space" error if such memory problems arise.

-After that first open-file dialog, G.Projector will display a window showing the map, with a lower tabbed panel that contains various controls to manipulate the output map projection and appearance.
-An example displaying an Orthographic projection, centered on New York City, is shown in Fig. 2.
+After that first open-file and input map options dialogs, G.Projector will displays a window showing the map, with a lower tabbed panel that contains various controls to manipulate the output map projection and appearance.
+An example window showing an Orthographic projection, centered on New York City, is shown in Fig. 2.

 Figure 2: The map display window, showing the controls set to the projection tab, with the Orthographic projection selected.

 Several of the projections may have an additional parameter or two.
 When one of these projections is chosen, additional text input fields, checkboxes, and/or pop-up menus appear in a third line of the projection tab controls.
-For example, in Fig. 1 above, the Orthographic projection controls include a text field for specifying its "Visible Radius", the angular distance between the map center and the closest edge.
+For example, in Fig. 2 above, the Orthographic projection controls include a text field for specifying its "Edge Radius", which is the angular distance between the map center and the top or bottom edge.